ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/storing-entities.js.markdown

 {CODE:nodejs store_entities_3@client-api\session\storingEntities.js /}

-All of the above calls accept a *callback* function as the last argument.
+All of the above calls accept an optional *callback* function as the last argument.

 | Parameters | | |
 | ------------- | ------------- | ----- |